Lady looking at Hollandse Waterlinie Fort Everdingen

 The real elegance of this ingenious system was that it was almost completely invisible when not in use.
 If the polders weren’t flooded, it all looked like a normal natural landscape.
 At most, someone might have spotted a few odd-looking borders or edges, but why would you make anything of that?

-The water defence line was flooded a number of times throughout history.
+Parts of the water lines were inundated several times.
 The last time it was successfully put into operation was during World War I, as an espionage report from that time shows.
 In fact, the water line proved so intimidating that the Germans never even tried to invade the Netherlands.
 By World War II, though, the system had lost much of its effectiveness because the Luftwaffe could simply fly over it.

 But the Dutch Water Defence Lines have more to offer than just a unique story.
 In look and form, they are also perfect examples of the green, open landscapes that characterize the Netherlands.
 And they are positively peppered with fascinating hydraulic works: water locks, dikes, bunkers, and inundation channels.
 You could say that the water lines are proof of our bond with the water, without having to dedicate a museum or encyclopedia to the subject.